FlightFlow/FlightFlow/README.md

 - **Bug Reports:** Open a new issue and select "Bug Report" template.
 Provide as much detail as possible to help us reproduce the issue.
 - **Feature Request:** Open a new issue and select "Feature Request" template.
 Describe the new feature and its intended purpose clearly.

+## Documentation

+For detailed documentation, please see the [project documentation](https://github.com/FlightCoordinator/Documentation).

 ## License

 This project is open-source and licensed under [MIT License](https://github.com/FlightCoordinator/FlightCoordinator/blob/main/LICENSE).